asavinov/bistro/core/README.md

 ## UDE
 * So we need to distinguish these clases depending on how the main procedure is given (they can be subclasses of some basic UDE):
-  * normal UDE: evaluator is implemented by the class method.
+  * Normal UDE: evaluator is implemented by the class method.
     * Parameterization via path setters (strings or objects).
   * Lambda UDE: evaluator is provided as a function with certain signature.
     * Lambda parameter